 What is the review about?

-The Health and Social Security Panel has started a review of mental health services in Jersey.
+The Health and Social Security Panel is conducting a review of mental health services in Jersey.

 Mental health includes our emotional, psychological and social well-being and affects how people think, feel and act.

 One in four people will experience a mental health problem at some point in their lifetime and issues can range from depression and anxiety, schizophrenia and dementia.

 Mental health services provided by the States of Jersey currently consist of inpatient and outpatient care, as well as community and child & adolescent services.
 Some of these services are also provided by private and charitable organisations.

 Between 2014 and 2015, mental health services in Jersey were reviewed by the States of Jersey and a mental health strategy was launched at the end of 2015.
 It set out how services would be improved up until 2020.

 Prior to his election, the Chief Minister, Senator John Le Fondré, said he wanted to see the issue of mental health much further up the agenda.
 It was also recently announced that responsibility for child and adult mental health services would be separated.
 The Children and Adolescent Mental Health Service (CAMHS) will be housed in the Children, Young People, Education and Skills department.
 Adult Mental Health will be housed within Health and Community Services.